 Inter-Fraternity Council (IFC)

 The Inter-Fraternity Council is the governing board for 32 social fraternities and approximately 1,900 men at the University.
-Twelve members are elected to serve on the Executive Committee of the IFC.
 In addition to developing and enforcing all policies related to fraternity life, the IFC serves as an intermediary between fraternity members, fraternities, and the University community.

 Inter-Sorority Council (ISC)